abe-winter/abe-winter.github.io/_posts/2019-06-28-bumble-terms.md

 But there's no law against eating meat, I can smell it everywhere I go, and any claim that vegetarians are offended by the sight of it can be flipped on its head; vegetarians offend some meat-eaters.

-The 'no guns' line is kind of genius.
-The UCC is already wary of consumer contracts that waive the right to jury trials and that's only the [7th amendment](https://en.wikipedia.org/wiki/Seventh_Amendment_to_the_United_States_Constitution).
+The 'no guns' line checks some more boxes.
+Arbitration case law is already wary of consumer contracts that waive the right to jury trials and that's only the [7th amendment](https://en.wikipedia.org/wiki/Seventh_Amendment_to_the_United_States_Constitution).
 This one implicates the second and the first.
 It breaks as many laws as it contains words.
 Is the right to carry a weapon in densely populated areas limited by state and local laws?
 Yes.
 But outside children's media (and this isn't that), there's no law against carrying one in a photo.

 The bill of rights binds the state.
 Bumble is a private entity that shouldn't have to respect its users' rights, right?
 Right, unless you ask [the supreme court in 2017](https://en.wikipedia.org/wiki/Packingham_v._North_Carolina).
 Or [in 1946](https://en.wikipedia.org/wiki/Marsh_v_Alabama).

+Also, there's a protected class that carries guns for work: veterans.

-The vegetarianism thing is even trickier because private entities are barred from certain kinds of religious discrimination.
-And vegetarianism, as a morally-based dietary practice, may meet the definition for a religion.
+The veggie / meat thing may constitute religious discrimination.
+Vegetarianism, as a morally-based dietary practice, may meet the definition for a religion.
 Banning depictions of vegetarianism would injure Jains, some Buddhists, and I think Hindus?
-Banning all depiction of meat might injure groups that use meat in their religious practice.
+And because these issues are a two way street, banning all depiction of meat injures groups that use meat in their religious practice.
 (Which may even [include Christians](https://en.wikipedia.org/wiki/Transubstantiation)).
+Hunting or animal slaughter is a religious practice for some groups.

+Better filtering configs could be the compromise between showing all content and a blanket ban on guns / hunting.
+These apps already provide ways to 'not see' protected classes you don't want to see.
+Age is a good example -- [facebook is up the creek for age discrimination](https://www.vox.com/policy-and-politics/2018/5/31/17408884/facebook-amazon-job-ads-age-discrimination-lawsuit) but Bumble is probably allowed to.
+Filtering by religion is another special case on these apps that isn't permitted in the wider world.

 I heard an interview about RBG's case [Craig v Boren](https://en.wikipedia.org/wiki/Craig_v._Boren) where she said that all equal rights issues are two-sided, and that defending young men's right to buy alcohol would end up helping women and all groups by creating a bedrock of equality in society.
-I like that argument and I feel that way about banning non-illegal practices on a widely used public forum.
+I like that argument and I feel that way about banning non-illegal 'activities that represent a group' on a widely used public forum.
 It would erode the bedrock.

 ## Diversity, speech and fences